Born and raised in Nicholtown, Rhonda Young lives in a house built from her father’s own two hands.

-Rhonda’s family was the second family to live in the Nicholtown neighborhood.
-Her grandfather, Sumler Hall, acquired pieces of the land, while her father helped with building.
-When meeting with Rhonda, she proudly pointed out that the street adjacent to her home was named Sumler after her grandfather.
+Rhonda’s family was the second to live in Nicholtown.
+Her grandfather, Sumler Hall, acquired tracts of land, while her father helped with building.
+Sumler’s presence is still felt in the neighborhood he helped shape: The street adjacent to Rhonda’s home was named after him.

 Rhonda’s home from the outside prior to repairs

 Inside Rhonda’s kitchen with gaping holes along the roof

 “When it rained, it was as if the walls were crying.
 I used to call it my camphouse because I could look up and see the sky through the ceiling.”

 For as many hazards as the house presented, it was still Rhonda’s home, one she wasn’t quick to give up on, in the neighborhood where she grew up.

 “By the grace of God, I’m gonna save my dad’s house,” she said.